node-red/node-red-nodes/hardware/neopixel/README.md

 -----

 Defaults to a bar chart style mode using configured foreground and background colours.
+It can also display a needle (single pixel) type gauge.

 It can accept a number in **msg.payload** that can be either the number of pixels, or a percentage of the total length.